nauxxe/Xion-Markets-Semi-Auto-Tx/README.md

 3. Copy and Paste script to Console
 4. Enter

-If you want infinity loop you need to have RDP
+If you want infinity loop you need to run in RDP

-Price RDP specs 2vCpu 4GB RAM Duration 3 Months only for $9
+Price RDP specs 2vCpu 4GB RAM 3 Months Duration only for $9
 Contact Telegram : @nauxxe